JMcNasTea/macropad_ESP32_Esphome/README.md

 Solder the GNDs together (pick one of the two pins, I chose the outter most pin of each switch).

-Solder a dupont cable to the remaining pin on each key switch for connecting to the Raspberry pi GPIO pins.
+Solder a dupont cable to the remaining pin on each key switch for connecting to the ESP32 GPIO pins.

 Print 16 Keycaps for the switches.
 I used the following: https://www.printables.com/model/109679-cherry-mx-low-profile-keycap